Arterial Cleansing Formula | For Information on CLAREVASA, Call: 1.705.304.6246 (US/Can)

 keep the blood slippery (but not thinner!) enough to have it flowing more freely and being less likely to clump up and form blood clots, causing a heart attack or stroke.

-By supporting all the important links in the nutritional chain and supplying the body with ample amounts of free radical scavenging nutrients, Arterial Cleansing Formula demonstrates the ability to:
+By supporting all the important links in the nutritional chain and supplying the body with ample amounts of free radical scavenging nutrients, the nutritional arterial cleansing formula helps to:

 prevent and reduce the arterial endothelial cell injury and

 improve the endothelial function.

 Thanks to its high concentration of selected micronutrients, the nutritional formula for arterial self-cleansing helps to:

 reduce the effects of the plaque buildup by addressing the cause of the problem, that is by eliminating the factors which created the buildup in the first place.